predict() methods for obtaining predictions from a fitted MID model ("mid") or a collection of MID models ("mids").

 Details

-argument allows you to specify the scale of the prediction.
+The type argument allows you to specify the scale of the prediction.

-), the function returns predictions on the original scale of the response variable.
+By default (type = "response"), the function returns predictions on the original scale of the response variable.

-Alternatively, you can obtain predictions on the scale of the linear predictor by setting type = "link"
+Alternatively, you can obtain predictions on the scale of the linear predictor by setting type = "link".

-returns a matrix where each column represents the contribution of a specific model term on the linear predictor scale.
+For a detailed breakdown, setting type = "terms" returns a matrix where each column represents the contribution of a specific model term on the linear predictor scale.

-argument allows for predictions based on a subset of the model's component functions, excluding others.
+The terms argument allows for predictions based on a subset of the model's component functions, excluding others.

 Examples